HP Printer not connecting to wifi

 2.4GHz frequency:

 Ensure the printer is not connected to the 5GHz frequency band.
-If connected, change it to 2.4GHz, as HP printers are suitable with the 5GHz frequency.
+If connected, change it to 2.4GHz, as HP printers are compatible with the 5GHz frequency.
 For the dual-band router, you must select the 2.4GHz frequency band.

 Wireless isolation:

 If the wireless isolation option is enabled, try disabling it and enabling it.
-The wireless isolation option helps the printer and router to stay connected over the wireless network.
+The wireless isolation option helps the printer and router stay connected over the wireless network.

 Enable DHCP: